osuosl/timesync/source/draft_api.rst

 POST /times is accessible to that project's member(s), given that the 'user' field of the posted time is the user authenticating.

-See `the auth docs`_ for more information on specific authentication methods.
+See :ref:`the auth docs<draft_auth>` for more information on specific authentication methods.

-_the auth docs: draft_auth.html